anthonycorletti/modal-ci-example/README.md

 ---

-_:warning: Hudson is still in alpha and isn't ready for production yet.
-If you have any questions, feedback, or feature suggestions, please reach out to [Anthony on Twitter](https://twitter.com/anthonycorletti)._
+_:warning: Hudson is still in alpha and shouldn't be used for production yet.
+If you have any questions, feedback, or feature suggestions, please [create an issue on Github](https://github.com/anthonycorletti/hudson/issues/new/choose)._

 **Documentation**: <a href="https://hudson.corletti.xyz" target="_blank">https://hudson.corletti.xyz</a>